Section 21 notices

 The Community Legal Fund (formerly Legal Aid), administered by the Community Legal Service (formerly the Legal Aid Board) may be able to help with some or all of the cost of legal advice.

-If you are in any doubt about the meaning or effect of this notice, get advice from a solicitor or your local Citizens' Advice Bureau.
+If you are in any doubt about the meaning or effect of this notice, you should get advice from a solicitor or your local Citizens' Advice Bureau.

 If a residential occupier receives a valid Section 21 Notice, then the occupier should leave the property.